ong-ck/tp/docs/DeveloperGuide.md

-Here is a class diagram of the `Buffer` which facilitates the storing of `CS2040CFiles` returned from `filter` and `topo` commands and the copying of `CS2040CFiles` stored within into `.\\export` and opening the folder subsequently if supported by the Operating System.
+Here is a class diagram of the `Buffer` which facilitates the storing of `CS2040CFiles` returned from `filter` and `topo` commands and the copying of `CS2040CFiles` stored within into `./export` and opening the folder subsequently if supported by the Operating System.

 <p align="center">
     <img src="class-diagrams/diagrams/ExportClass.png" alt="Buffer Class Diagram" width="75%"/>